 Surfshark offers a 30-day money-back guarantee on all plans which should give you ample time to decide if it’s the right service for you.

-Surkshark accepts a range of payment methods, including major credit and debit cards, PayPal, Amazon Pay, Apple Pay, Google Pay, Coingate, Alipay, and many country-specific payment methods.
+Surkshark accepts a range of payment methods, including major credit and debit cards, PayPal, Amazon Pay, Apple Pay, Google Pay, and some cryptocurrencies.
 The ability to pay with bitcoin and other cryptocurrencies will be welcome news to more privacy-conscious users.

 Here’s the latest and only Surfshark Coupon

 It turns out that Surfshark is very deserving of all the buzz and this provider has a lot going for it.
-It offers a reliable service and takes privacy and security very seriously.
+It offers reliable service and takes privacy and security very seriously.
 Plus, it has excellent speeds for streaming and even works in China.
 An unlimited number of simultaneous connections may be the tipper for some users.

 While Surfshark provides an excellent all-round service, there’s room for improvement in a couple of areas.
 If you’re looking for the fastest VPN available, then you might want to consider NordVPN or IPVanish.
 They outperform many competitors when it comes to speeds and they perform well in other areas as well.